-- 1. Lift the handset and press FUNCTION.
-The Caller ID setup menu appears on the display with Auto Talk selected. - Press 2 or VOL/CID ▼ to select CIDCW (Caller ID/Call Waiting). - Press CH/SELECT to change the Caller ID/Call Waiting setting.
-On or Off appears indicating the selected setting. - 4.
-Press FUNCTION then return the handset to the base to store the new setting.
+- 1. Lift the handset and press FUNC. - Press 2 or VOL/CID ▼ to select CIDCW (Caller ID/Call Waiting). - Press SELECT/CH to change the Caller ID/Call Waiting setting.
+On, Off, or Opt appears. - 4.
+Press FUNC or return the handset to the base to store the new setting.